tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 In this lab, you will:

-- Install a Management Agent on a Linux host
+- Install a Management Agent on a Linux or Windows host
 - Verify Management Agent and Plug-ins
 - Tag Management Agent and Compute Instance
 - Monitor the Java runtime(s) and Java application(s) in JMS